dysonprotocol/dysonprotocol2/x/whaleswap/test_spec.md

 - Tests must stop attaching MsgSend for fees; module minting to itself skips nameservice fees in wrapping/LP flows.
 - Use single-pool `swap --pool-id` everywhere; multi-hop = multiple msgs.
-- Liquid denom shape is `whaleswap.dys/coins/<solid>`; update string asserts accordingly.
+- Wrappers removed: no liquid denom usage in tests.
+Use SettlementMode (ESCROW/LIQUID) with base denoms.
 - Module account owns `whaleswap.dys` root; tests can assert authority by querying nameservice owner to be the module address.
 - Orderbook TakeOffer is TAKE_ALL only (no modes, no `--take` flag).
 All legs are planned, netted, and settled via one aggregated multi-send from the whaleswap module helper, followed by burning any liquid inputs at the module.
 Liquid wants are disallowed at MakeOffer.